Publicity chair duties

 Publicity Chair (and Social Media Chair)

 Conference Handbook - Publicity Chair Duties

-The publicity chair has two major roles:
+The publicity chair has three major roles:

 - Local: Accessing and bringing in the press at the time of the conference